 Turner Freeman Lawyers No Win No Fee policy

 After we have investigated your claim at no obligation to you, we will then make a decision about whether we would be prepared to act for you on a No Win – No Fee basis.
 At that time, we will provide you with a proper written advice regarding your prospects of success and whether we are prepared to act for you on a No Win – No Fee basis.

-If we act for you on No Win – No Fee basis, this also means we will pay for all expenses such as expert fees, doctors’ reports, court filing fees and so on.
+If we act for you on a No Win – No Fee basis, we will pay for all expenses such as expert fees, doctors’ reports, court filing fees and so on.